 Degree type: MD

-Notable alumni include: Scott Parazynski (five-time NASA astronaut), Milt McColl (professional NFL player) and Lori Alvord (noted surgeon, author and 2013 nominee for US Surgeon General).
+Notable alumni include NASA astronaut Scott Parazynsk, professional NFL player Milt McColl and noted surgeon, author and 2013 nominee for US Surgeon General, Dr Lori Alvord.

 3. University of Cambridge